AjjMC/ajjgui/README.md

 | ``ajjgui.slot In``    | Most recently inserted item | Compound           |
 | ``ajjgui.slot Out``   | Most recently removed item  | Compound           |

 Each of the widgets discussed previously, excluding the the *placeholder*, can be made to run commands or functions when clicked.
 This is done by specifying a command in the ``ajjgui.Command`` NBT tag.
 This command is executed by the player interacting with the widget.
-Within the command's execution, it is possible to access data related to the GUI and use it to make decisions (e.g., depending on whether a *switch* is toggled on).
+Within the command's execution, it is possible to access data from the GUI interaction (e.g., whether a *switch* is toggled on) and use it to make decisions.

 #### Examples